December 3, 2019

 Based on what you’ve read so far you’d probably think it’s safe to assume that the usual workplace rules apply at the office Christmas party and if someone chooses to behave in an inappropriate manner, then you’re in a position to exercise your power and potentially dismiss them.
 But in truth, you can’t.
 In fact, it can be murky waters to navigate.

 In Drake & Bird, the FWC concluded that BHP was fine to dismiss one of the two men but it found that the other shouldn’t have been sacked.
-In doing so, it noted that his action – an intoxicated verbal stoush in front of 90 people and a scuffle – was worthy of sanction but there was no valid reason to actually terminate his employment.
-In particular, it noted that there was no concrete evidence that he had been violent.
+It noted that his action – an intoxicated verbal stoush in front of 90 people and a scuffle – was worthy of sanction but there was no valid reason to actually terminate his employment.
+In particular, there was no concrete evidence that he was violent.

 In another recent decision, the FWC also ruled that construction giant Boral, acted wrongly when it decided to sack an employee who misbehaved at an office Christmas party.
 The accused employee allegedly propositioned colleagues and behaved inappropriately throughout the course of the evening.
 However, the FWC found that the worker should have been counselled and that terminating his employment, was a step too far.
 One factor that weighed in the employee’s favour was that Boral had provided a free and open bar and that the accused gentleman had committed most of his indiscretions once he’d left the office Christmas party.